BestTimesToVisit.com Logo

 money

 While credit cards are widely accepted, always have some US dollars on hand for smaller vendors or tips.
-The Cayman Islands dollar is pegged to the US dollar at a 1:1.25 ratio, but most places will happily take USD, often giving change in KYD.
-It's a good idea to clarify the exchange rate when paying with USD to ensure you're getting a fair deal.
+The Cayman Islands dollar (KYD) is pegged to the US dollar at a 1:1.25 rate, but most places will happily take USD and give change in KYD, so it's often easier to just use USD.

 transport